hkhanna/django-base/USAGE.md

 ## Deploy to Production

-1. Add to `ALLOWED_HOSTS` in production settings whatever the domain is going to be.
 1. Update the **production** `SENTRY_DSN` setting if using Sentry.
 Leave as `None` to keep Sentry off.
 1. Update `SENTRY_DSN` in `frontend/src/js/react.tsx` if you want to track errors in the frontend.
 This will only be used in prod.